 - Exclusive access to curated dining, entertainment, shopping, and wellness benefits and events through American Express Experiences

-Lastly, spending with Amex gives you the option to use Plan It, a buy now pay later payment program that splits any purchase over $100 CAD into up to 10 monthly payments for a fixed fee.
+Lastly, spending with Amex lets you use Plan It, a buy-now-pay-later payment program that splits any purchase over $100 CAD into up to 10 monthly payments for a fixed fee.

 Lower eligibility requirements

-Applying for the Amex Aeroplan Reserve doesn’t remove the need for a good credit score, but it does remove the need to meet an annual income requirement.
-You have a chance to get a card as long as your credit score is between 660 and 724, whereas the TD Aeroplan VIP requires proof of at least $150,000 of personal income or $200,000 of household income combined.
+Applying for the Amex Aeroplan Reserve doesn't remove the need for a good credit score, but it does remove the need to meet an annual income requirement.
+You have a chance to get a card as long as your credit score is between 660 and 724, whereas the TD Aeroplan Visa Infinite Privilege Card requires proof of at least $150,000 personal or $200,000 household income.

-What we love about the TD Aeroplan Visa Infinite Privilege Credit Card
+What we love about the TD Aeroplan Visa Infinite Privilege Card

 Pros: